What Does an EIN Number Look Like? (It’s More Familiar Than You Think)

 - a partnership

-If you are required to get an EIN, get one as soon as you incorporate.
+We recommend that you get an EIN as soon as you incorporate.

 Also, check out this post if you are just starting to research about EINs and you would like to know the benefits of an EIN: 7 Benefits of an Employer Identification Number (EIN).